UniMath/agda-unimath/src/real-numbers/cofinal-and-coinitial-strictly-increasing-pointwise-epsilon-delta-continuous-endomaps-real-numbers.lagda.md

             ( y)))
 ```

-### An cofinal and coinitial, strictly increasing, pointwise ε-δ endomap on ℝ is an automorphism
+### A cofinal and coinitial, strictly increasing, pointwise ε-δ endomap on ℝ is an automorphism

 ```agda
 module _